root-project/training/SummerStudentCourse/Exercises/WorkingWithColumnarData/readme.md

 ## Analyse a Dataset
 Consider the *ntuple* dataset that you can find in the *hsimple.root* file in the *tutorials directory*.
 Starting from it, draw a plot of the sum of the *px* and *py* column for every value of *pz* between -2 and 2.
-Exercise the ROOT knowledge you gained carrying out the exercise in the following ways:
+Exercise the ROOT knowledge you gained carrying out the exercise using `RDataFrame`: in C++ or Python (or both, if you have time).
- - Using C++
- - Using Python
- - Using TBrowser if possible
- - Using *TNtuple::Draw*

-## A Random Dataset
-With a method of your choice, create a TTree with three columns filled with random numbers.
-The columns should be done as follows:
- - **Column 1**: Poisson numbers with mu = 4
- - **Column 2**: Gaussian numbers with mean = 3 and sigma = 1.5
- - **Column 3**: Exponential numbers between 0 and 20

-Write the dataset in a TFile and then study it with TBrowser.
-Can you fit the distributions and recover the original values of the parameters?

 ## Work with the CSV Data Source
 In this exercise we will produce a plot of the invariant mass of muons pairs coming from real data of the CMS